rickandmorty888/HTA-NRM/README.md

 # HTA-NRM

-HTA-NRM is a hierarchy-aware framework for visual brain decoding.
-It aligns fMRI signals with multiple semantic abstraction levels from pretrained vision–language models, using contrastive learning and topology-guided regularization to improve representation stability, semantic discriminability, and cross-subject robustness.
+HTA-NRM is a hierarchical framework for visual brain decoding that aligns neural activity with multi-level semantic representations derived from pretrained vision–language models.
+The approach emphasizes hierarchy-aware alignment and topology-informed regularization to enhance robustness and semantic consistency of learned neural representations.

+This repository contains a research-oriented implementation.
+Full reproducibility details will be released in a subsequent version.